DartmouthDSC/dartmouthdsc.github.io/_lna/technical_documentation/deployment.md

 ---
 title: QA/Production Deployment
 ---
-Note: This configuration is specific to the qa/production environment at Dartmouth.
+**Note** This configuration is specific to the qa/production environment at Dartmouth.
+{: .notice--info}

 ## Overview
 Capistrano 3.x is used to deploy the application.